DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

   - id - the id of the turntable/traverser, valid IDs are 1 - 32767
   - vpin - the id of the vpin where the |EX-TT| device is located
   - i2c_address - the |I2C| address of the |EX-TT| device
-  - angle - the angle of the home position, valid angles are 0 - 3600
+  - home_angle - the angle of the home position, valid angles are 0 - 3600

   Example creation and definition: